Sam-Freitas/LightSaver/readme.md

       - some directory with the *.tiff* files (example: exported images from LEICA)

-# Usage: Data processing/exporting an entire experiment (recommended)
+# Usage: Automatically data processing/exporting/analyzing an entire experiment (recommended)
 > Batching an entire experiment at once, and exporting for easy plotting in Prism(TM)

 1. Set up data as shown in the above example